Why is it so important to keep a trading journal? To what advantage will be keeping a journal be?

 Having a journal would not mean any significant change if you can’t properly interpret the market opportunities you had lost and the sweet market trend you rode.

 Ideally, the market presents setups by price action movements.
-This means that the cuddled-up numbers are a bunch of market patterns that are repetitive and occurs per time over and over again.
+This means that the cuddled-up numbers are a bunch of repetitive market patterns that occur over and over again.

 You need to include pictures of what the market pattern looked like when you took the opportunity.
 Or missed it!